pyeve/eve/_sources/features.txt

 Delete DELETE    Collection/Document
 ====== ========= ===================

 If you are wondering why PATCH and not PUT, check `this`_ out.
+Also, as a fallback for the odd client not directly supporting PATCH, the API will gladly honor a POST with the ``X-HTTP-Method-Override: PATCH`` header tag.

 Customizable resource endpoints
 -------------------------------